sitemule/noxDbApi/README.md

 ## What is supported

-noxDbAPI supports Db2 stored procedures, UDTF and scalar functions.
+noxDbAPI supports Db2 stored procedures, UDTF and scalar functions and views.

 Stored procedures will be handled by http "GET" operations if they:
 1) have only input parameters